-This is why your laptop fan is so loud all of a sudden and how to fix it:
+Here’s why your laptop fan is so loud all of a sudden and how to fix it:

 Let’s dive right in!

-My Laptop Fan Is So Loud All of a Sudden
+Why Is Your Laptop Fan So Loud All of a Sudden?

 You’re working away and the gentle hum of your laptop you’re accustomed to suddenly gets louder.